Home

 We urge you to vote NO on each of these measures to protect Washington’s future.

 A: Correct.
-On March 4th, the Legislature decided to adopt three of the six initiatives into law as written.
+On March 4th, the Legislature decided to adopt three of the six initiatives to the Legislature into law as written.
 Consequently, those will not be on the ballot.
 The three adopted into law were:

 Initiative Measure No. 2081 concerns parental rights relating to their children’s public school education.